 The Committee Letter

-Most admissions committees ask that applicants submit either a letter of recommendation from their undergraduate or post-baccalaureate institution or up to three recommendations from individuals (usually professors).
+Most admissions committees ask that applicants submit either an institutional letter of recommendation from their undergraduate or post-baccalaureate school, accompanied by three or four individual letters of recommendation, or several letters of recommendation from individuals (usually professors) if an institutional letter is not available.
 Admissions committees prefer the institutional letter because it is more comprehensive.
 If you are a qualified applicant, this is the letter that will be provided by Brown's Health Careers Advisory Committee.

-The Health Careers Advisory Committee consists of faculty and administrators who have an interest in advising, the education of health professionals, biomedical sciences, public health, and health care in general.
+The Health Careers Advisory Committee consists of faculty, health practitioners and administrators who have experience with advising, the education of health professionals, biomedical sciences, public health, and health care in general.
 As such, committee members come from a variety of disciplines.
 Committee members interview eligible applicants from Brown and assist in the preparation of their interviewee’s committee letter.
 The completed committee letter is sent to each applicant’s designated health profession schools along with no fewer than three and no more than four supporting letters of recommendations from faculty members and others who know the applicant well.
+Applicants to MD/PhD programs can provide one additional letter of recommendation.

 Eligibility for the Committee Letter